gutris1/segsmaker/README.md

   <img src="https://github.com/gutris1/segsmaker/assets/132797949/7420b6ff-7080-46f2-bd20-cd2088d64ff6" width="486" height="169">
 - Get your own API key at https://civitai.com/user/account click the 'Add API Key' button, give it a name and then copy. <br />
   <img src="https://github.com/gutris1/segsmaker/assets/132797949/d3fa05b6-4cdd-4ffc-9a50-43bf550de627" width="367" height="169">
-- Don't worry, you only need to do that once. next time you reinstall conda, you will not be prompted again.
+- Don't worry, you only need to do that once. next time you reinstall Conda, you will not be prompted again.

 # Preview
 <p align="center">